AlsoGaijutsu/minawan-watch-party/README.md

 - React to common leaving messages, eg
     - Goodnight variants sends minawan to sleep, icon fades
     - Goodbye variants makes a door appear which minawan leave through
-- Upload custom art to be synced across all users (maybe?)
+- Upload custom minawan to be synced across all users (maybe?)